Willie Wei-Hock Soon

 - Ph.D., Aerospace Engineering, University of Southern California (1991).

 - M.Sc.
 University of Southern California (1987).

 - B.Sc.
 University of Southern California (1985).

-Willie Wei-Hock Soon is a physicist at the Harvard-Smithsonian Center for Astrophysics.
+Willie Wei-Hock Soon is an aerospace engineer at the Harvard-Smithsonian Center for Astrophysics.
 Since 1992, Dr. Soon has been an astronomer at the Mount Wilson Observatory.
 Soon is also a receiving editor with the journal New Astronomy .

 Soon is a prominent climate change skeptic who has received much of his research funding from the oil and gas industry.

 According to David Suzuki: